Back to Basics (campaign): Later revelations

-John Major lost the 1997 general election, subsequently resigning as Prime Minister and Conservative Party leader.
+John Major lost the 1997 general election, subsequently resigning as prime minister and Conservative Party leader.
 Several years later, it was revealed that he had conducted a four-year-long extra-marital affair with fellow Conservative MP Edwina Currie in the 1980s.
-The liaison occurred when both were backbenchers, and had ended well before Major became Prime Minister.
+The liaison occurred when both were backbenchers, and had ended two years before Major became prime minister.
 Currie disclosed the romance in her diaries, published in 2002, adding that she considered the "Back to Basics" campaign to have been "absolute humbug".

 In 2017, Major said the slogan was an example of how sound bites can mislead the public, saying "[I]t was taken up to pervert a thoroughly worthwhile social policy and persuaded people it was about something quite different."

 In popular culture

-The phrase has since become used by UK political commentators to describe any failed attempt by a political party leader to relaunch themselves following a scandal or controversy.
+The phrase has since been used by UK political commentators to describe any failed attempt by a political party leader to relaunch themselves following a scandal or controversy.

 The phrase was satirised in the Viz strip Baxter Basics.